The third (and maybe last) in my Our Favorite Tree series. This one nearly did me in. All the leaves are tiny pieces of paper.

 Layered cut paper collage of a labradoodle.
 The collage is set against a watercolor impression of the Three Sisters and Broken Top Mountain.
 Ask me about dog portrait commissions.

-Hermione is currently installed at Art At The Cave Gallery in Vancouver, Washington.
-She is part of an exhibit raising awareness of the Humane Society for Southwest Washington.
-Hermione was a recent “guest” at the Humane Society.
-Hermione is made from 20 layers of cut paper.
+Hermione was part of an exhibit raising awareness of the Humane Society for Southwest Washington.
+I chose to depict her from an array of photos of recent “guests” at the Humane Society.
+Hermione is made from 20 layers of cut paper, laid on a acrylic background.

 Based on a photo I took of a rocky hillside sheep pasture on the Scotland coast.
 I like to think that the sheep wrote the rules but I can’t be sure…